-Post year-end events that provide additional information about the Group's position at the balance sheet date (adjusting events) are reflected in the financial statements.
+Post year-end events that provide additional information about the Group's position at the end of each reporting period (adjusting events) are reflected in the financial statements.
 Post year-end events that are not adjusting events are disclosed in the notes to financial statements when material.